github/opensource.guide/_articles/how-to-contribute.md

 Spending years on one open source project means you've gotten to know one open source project.
 Move to a different project, and you might find the vocabulary, norms, and communication styles are completely different.

 That said, many open source projects follow a similar organizational structure.
-Understanding the different community roles and overall process will help you get quickly oriented to any new project.
+Understanding the different community roles and the overall process will help you get quickly oriented to any new project.

 A typical open source project has the following types of people: